adamanglart/fourier-transform-profilometry/README.md

     run('examples/ftp_example_experiment.m');
     ```

-The results will be saved in the `results` folder and can be visualized as surface profiles.
+The results will be saved in the `examples` folder and can be visualized as surface profiles.

 ## Code Explanation

-1. **`ftp_parameters.m`**: This file contains the parameters and settings for the FTP algorithm, such as fringe frequency, phase unwrapping, and filtering options.
-2. **`ftp_reconstruction.m`**: This is the core function that processes the fringe data, applies the Fourier transform, and reconstructs the 3D surface profile.
+1. **`ftp_reconstruction.m`**: This is the core function that processes the fringe data, applies the Fourier transform, and reconstructs the 3D surface profile.
-3. **`printFolderStructure.m`**: This script prints the folder structure of the repository, helping you to navigate the code and data files.
+2. **`ftp_parameters.m`**: This file contains the parameters and settings for the FTP algorithm, such as fringe frequency, phase unwrapping, and filtering options.

 ## Examples